MasterMedo/buffer-time/README.md

 in the user's calendars.
 That allows the user to change the original event, and Travel Time events are going to be updated automatically.

-# how does it work?
+# How does it work?
 The user creates two events less than 4 hours apart with different locations.
-On every calendar update, the application calculates the duration of Travel Time events and creates those events in the Travel Time Calendar.
+On every calendar update, the application calculates the duration of the trip using the Google Maps API and creates Travel Time events in the Travel Time Calendar.

-# privacy policy
+# Privacy policy
 User data is not shared.
 The application has no external dependencies, and does not use any external APIs.
 The only APIs used by the application are Google Cache service, Maps API and Calendar API.

-# pricing
+# Pricing
 The application is free.

 # OAuth Scopes
 "https://www.googleapis.com/auth/calendar"
+Explanation of the requirements of the application:
-- get all calendars
+- get all user's calendars
-- get all events
+- get all calendar events
-- create "Travel Time Calendar"
+- create "Travel time" calendar
-- create events in "Travel Time Calendar"
+- create events in "Travel time" calendar
-- edit events in "Travel Time Calendar"
+- edit events in "Travel time" calendar
-- delete events in "Travel Time Calendar"
+- delete events in "Travel time" calendar

-Settings:
+# TODO Settings
   - Calendar watchlist (NOTE: when excluding a calendar all upcoming Travel Time events for that calendar will be removed)
     - [x] Activities and events
     - [x] *External calendars*